-Typically, one thinks that criminal responsibility concerns only natural persons.
-Still, in a world where entrepreneurial realities have been showing themselves more and more often not immune to illegal infiltration, public decision-makers passed new rules making the legal system more avant-garde.
+Still, in the entrepreneurial world, they have been showing themselves growingly not immune to illegal infiltration.
+Public decision-makers passed new rules, making the legal system more avant-garde.

-How can we define legal entities’ crimes?
+How can we define Legal Entities’ crimes?

 So, they decided to talk about the “administrative liability” of entities to distinguish it from the criminal liability of natural persons.

 As a matter of fact, can a company or Public Administration be incarcerated?
 Not for sure.

-The Legislator felt in need to have specifically designed rules to contain the phenomena of illegality affecting the legal economy by way of due process suitable procedures for ascertaining criminal responsibility.
+New regulations to contain the phenomena of illegality affecting the legal economy by way of due process suitable procedures for ascertaining criminal responsibility.